ovh/docs/pages/platform/databases/postgresql_03_connect_cli/guide.en-gb.md

 ![Debian postgresql-client](images/debian_postgresql.png){.thumbnail}

-Once installed, you need to catch your IP address in order to authorize connection form this specific client.
+Once installed, you need to catch your IP address in order to authorise connections from this specific client.

 If you don't know how to get your IP, please visit a website like [www.WhatismyIP.com](https://www.whatismyip.com/){.external}.
 Copy the IP address numbers shown on this website and keep them for later.